brandlewco/jesserieser-hugo-cc/content/collections/armani-anniversary-copy.md

 collection_description: >-
   She Was Elected to Congress.
 She Can’t Get Into Her Office After Hours.
 So what’s the holdup?
 Tough to say, exactly.
 Mr. Johnson has not met with or even spoken to Ms. Grijalva about the situation.
-His office pointed me toward his existing statements, but these justifications for foot-dragging have been a little hard to follow, much less swallow.
 collection_description_alignment: center
 slug: nyt-adelita
 collection_blocks: